 This course will cover a range of useful microeconomic tools for investigating firm and consumer decisions, market outcomes, and public policies.

 In the first part of the course, students will acquire further insight in models of consumer behavior, general competitive market equilibrium and public good provision.
 These insights and tools will then be used to find the answer to a range of empirical and theoretical questions.

 The second part will introduce students to game theory and equilibrium concepts.
-We use game theory to analyze different situation where buyers, firms or countries interact.
-Students will be able to use game theory tools to examine how the performance of markets and firms depend on strategic interaction and information about other players¿ actions and characteristics.
+We use game theory to analyse different situation where buyers, firms or countries interact.
+Students will be able to use game theory tools to examine how the performance of markets and firms depend on strategic interaction and information about other players' actions and characteristics.

 To enhance students' understanding of the models, special attention will be paid to connecting theory and relevant applications.
 In addition, classroom experiments will give students first hand experience of the strengths and weaknesses of microeconomic models.

 The course will provide a solid background to any course using microeconomic tools.
 Examples include: industrial economics, behavioral economics, labor economics, public economics, corporate finance and international trade.

 A non-exhaustive list of topics covered in the course include:

 - consumer preferences and demands (Do people make consistent choices?
 Do Giffen goods really exist?);